NHQ/sortof/README.md

 This module returns several functions that sort list of objects by date strings.
 This module uses [moment](http://momentjs.com/), so your date values can also be moment objects.

+This module works in Node.js and the browser, with Browserify.

 ```
 npm install sorta
 ```